 *We didn’t stay in this area but instead took a drive to Fern Canyon from Eureka.
 It was about an hour drive.

-If you want to stay right smack in the middle of Prairie Creek Redwoods State Park and Redwood National Park, consider staying in an AirBnB in Orick.
-These AirBnB’s will have you out of the city and right into nature!
+If you want to stay right smack in the middle of Prairie Creek Redwoods State Park and Redwood National Park, consider staying in Orick.
+These VRBO options will have you out of the city and right into nature!

 We didn’t do a Redwoods hike here but instead explored the coast!